rkulla/dotfiles/README.md

 ### Uninstalling
 Simply `git rm` any files and remove linking references from install.sh.
 Then use my `lslb` alias to list broken symlinks for removal.
+Also uninstall with vimogen if it was a vim plugin.